sonnerm/ttarray/README.rst

 This package provides a library for calculations with multi dimensional arrays in the tensor train format.
-Vectors in this format are well known in the computational quantum physics world as matrix product states (MPS).
+This Vectors in this format are well known in the computational quantum physics world as matrix product states (MPS).
 This format allows us to represent and manipulate low-entangled quantum states in very high-dimensional Hilbert spaces (even something like 2^200 dimensional !).
 It